zachslonim/Characterizing-Alternating-Groups-by-Their-Codegrees/README.md

 ## Usage

 Once all dependencies are downloaded and installed, you can run Julia scripts with the command `julia <filename>`.
-Specifically, run the scripts written for this research project with the below commands.
+Specifically, run the script written for this research project with the below commands.

 ```
-> julia "Step 1 Calculations.jl"

-> julia "Step 2 Calculations.jl"
+> julia Calculations.jl
 ```

 ## Contributions